duyahoang/networking-guide/BGP.md

       - The BGP Router-ID (RID) is a 32-bit unique number that identifies the BGP router in the advertised prefixes as the BGP Identifier.
 The RID can be used as a loop prevention mechanism for routers advertised within an autonomous system.
 The RID can be set manually or dynamically for BGP.
 A nonzero value must be set for routers to become neighbors.
 The dynamic RID allocation logic varies between the following operating systems.
       - Setting a static BGP RID is a best practice.
 - Keepalive Message:
   - BGP does not rely on the TCP connection state to ensure that the neighbors are still alive.
 Keepalive messages are exchanged every one-third of the Hold Timer agreed upon between the two BGP routers.
-If the Hold Time is set for zero, no Keepalive messages are sent between the BGP neighbors.
+If the Hold Time is set to zero, no Keepalive messages are sent between the BGP neighbors.
 - Update Message:
   - The Update message advertises any feasible routes, withdraws previously advertised routes, or can do both.
-The Update message includes the `Network Layer Reachability Information (NLRI)` that includes the prefix and associated BGP `Path Attributes` when advertising prefixes.
+The Update message includes the `Network Layer Reachability Information (NLRI)` that includes the prefix and associated BGP `Path Attributes` (PAs) when advertising prefixes.
 Withdrawn NLRIs include only the prefix.
 An UPDATE message can act as a Keepalive to reduce unnecessary traffic.
 - Notification Message:
   - A Notification message is sent when an error is detected with the BGP session, such as a hold timer expiring, neighbor capabilities change, or a BGP session reset is requested.
 This causes the BGP connection to close.

+## Network Command
+- The format of the `network` command is:
+  - `network <network-number> mask <network-mask>`
+- The `network` command controls the networks that originate from this box.
+- This concept is different than the familiar configuration with Interior Gateway Routing Protocol (IGRP) and RIP.
+- The `network` command does not try to run BGP on a certain interface.
+Instead, it tries to indicate to BGP what networks BGP must originate from this box.
+The command uses a mask portion because BGP version 4 (BGP4) can handle subnetting and supernetting.
+- The `network` command works if the router knows the network that you attempt to advertise, whether connected, static, or learned dynamically via any other routing prtotocols.

+## Loop Prevention
+- BGP is a path vector routing protocol and does not contain a complete topology of the network like link state routing protocols.
+BGP behaves similarly to distance vector protocols to ensure a path is loop-free.
+- The BGP attribute `AS_PATH` is a well-known mandatory attribute and includes a complete listing of all the ASNs that the prefix advertisement has traversed from its source AS.
+The AS_PATH is used as a loop prevention mechanism in the BGP protocol.
+If a BGP router receives a prefix advertisement with its AS listed in the AS_PATH, it discards the prefix because the router thinks the advertisement forms a loop.

 ## Route Maps
 - Route maps are heavily used with BGP.
 In the BGP context, the route map is a method to control and modify routing information.